Happy holidays to those in the Americas and celebrations.

 Nobody knows.

-What we do know is that some 30 plus years later, those people, a lot of those people that had taken the polio vaccine in a particular form in the early days, ended up with a near-polio condition, and it ended up shortening their lives.
+What we do know is that some 30 plus years later, those people, a lot of those people that had taken the polio vaccine in a particular form in the early days, ended up with a near polio condition and it ended up shortening their lives.

-So uh, so under the circumstances, the vaccines from that point on were labeled as evidence-based, but that evidence was not evidence.
+So under the circumstances, the vaccines from that point on were labeled as evidence-based.

-That evidence was a circumstantial tie between the introduction of the SOLK vaccine and the end of the polio epidemic, but the polio epidemic was ending anyway, and you can plot that against history and see that I'm telling you that exactly the case.
+But the polio epidemic was ending anyway, and you can plot that against history and see that I'm telling you exactly the case.

 Now, there's another example.